 - 1. Open an audit project in Visual Studio.

-- 2. Select Fortify > Merge Audit Projects.
+- Select Fortify > Merge Audit Projects.

-- The Select Audit Project dialog box opens.
+The Select Audit Project dialog box opens.

-- 3. Select an audit project (FPR file), and then click Open.
+- Select an audit project (FPR, FVDL, or XML file), and then click Open.
+The audit projects are merged.

-- The Merge dialog box opens.

 - 4. To confirm the number of issues added or removed from the file, click OK.